February 2025 Update

-Salt Lake City is making it better for people of all ages and abilities to walk, bicycle, and roll along neighborhood streets by implementing Neighborhood Byways.
-Neighborhood Byways create pleasant and convenient routes for people using active modes of transportation by encouraging safe travel speeds, discouraging cut-through vehicle traffic, providing safe crossings of busy streets, and connecting people to destinations.
+Salt Lake City is improving local neighborhood streets for people of all ages and abilities to walk, bike, and roll with Neighborhood Byways.
+These routes make active transportation safer and more convenient by encouraging safe travel speeds, discouraging cut-through traffic, improving crosswalks, and connecting key destinations.
 Salt Lake City is developing a network of these routes, which can be viewed on the Neighborhood Byways page.

 The Westminster to Sunnyside Byway runs from Westminster University to the planned Kensington Neighborhood Byway at the intersection of 1400 East, then north to Sunnyside Park.
 It provides a comfortable connection from Sugar House to the Wasatch Hollow, Yalecrest, and Foothill neighborhoods.